Yachaejeon is a crispy, healthy, delicious, and simple Korean vegetable pancake with lots of flavor and plenty of room for variation.

 - Turn down the heat to medium and put the sliced mushroom on top.
 Gently press them in with a wooden spoon or spatula.

-- Cook for 4 to 5 minutes until the bottom turns crunchy light golden brown.
+- Cook for 4 to 5 minutes until the bottom turns crunchy and light golden brown.
 Grab the handle of the skillet and twirl it around so the pancake moves and is cooked evenly underneath.

-- Increase the heat to medium high and add 1 to 2 tablespoons of vegetable oil along the edges of the pancake.
+- Increase the heat to medium-high and add 1 to 2 tablespoons of vegetable oil along the edges of the pancake.
 Lift up one edge with your spatula and tilt the skillet so the oil flows underneath the pancake.

 - Cook for 3 to 4 minutes until both sides turn light golden brown, occasionally pressing down with the spatula.